Universality in spacetime $\omega$ modes of quarkyonic stars: The Equilibrium State

 \section{The Equilibrium State}

 The equilibrium configuration of a non-rotating neutron star is determined by solving the Einstein field equations for a self-gravitating, spherically symmetric perfect fluid.
-The spacetime geometry is described by the standard static, spherically symmetric line element:
+The solution of which is the TOV equations given as \cite{PhysRev.55.364,PhysRev.55.374,Shapiro_1983}: